-A social equity licensee means a "social equity applicant" who has been awarded a cannabis license or registration.
-A "social equity applicant" is an applicant for a cannabis license or registration who has at least 65% ownership and control held by one or more individuals who (1) have lived in a disproportionately impacted area for at least 5 of the 10 years immediately preceding the submission of the application; (2) attended a public school in a disproportionately impacted area for at least 5 years; or (3) meets any other criteria established by ATCC based on the results of a disparity study.
+A social equity licensee means a "social equity applicant" who has been awarded a cannabis license or registration and includes a grower or processor licensee that held a stage one preapproval for a license before October 1, 2022, and was not operational before that date.
+A "social equity applicant" is an applicant for a cannabis license or registration who has at least 65% ownership and control held by one or more individuals who (1) have lived in a disproportionately harmed area for at least 5 of the 10 years immediately preceding the submission of the application; (2) attended a public school in a disproportionately harmed area for at least 5 years; or (3) for at least 2 years, attended a 4-year institution of higher education in the State where at least 40% of the individuals who attend the institution of higher education are eligible for a Pell Grant.
+Individuals must also meet any other criteria established by the administration based on the results of a disparity study.
+"Disproportionately harmed area" means a geographic area identified by OSE that has had above 150% of the State's 10-year average for cannabis possession charges, as determined by information from the Administrative Office of the Courts.

-Subject to specified limitations, ATCC has discretion to approve, deny, or revoke qualifying partnerships.
-ATCC must award grants to operational cannabis licensees that have a qualifying partnership, as specified, in an amount that is based on the nature of the qualifying partnership.
-For converted licenses, the total grant amount may not exceed the license conversion fee paid by the licensee.
-ATCC may require a grant recipient that fails to fulfill the requirements of the grant to return all or part of the grant.
+Subject to specified limitations, OSE has discretion to approve, deny, or revoke qualifying partnerships.
+OSE must award grants to operational cannabis licensees that have a qualifying partnership, as specified, in an amount that is based on the nature of the qualifying partnership.
+The total grant amount issued to an operational cannabis licensee that has a converted license may not exceed the license conversion fee paid by the licensee or \$250,000 per year per qualifying partnership.
+OSE may require a grant recipient that fails to fulfill the requirements of the grant to return all or part of the grant.

 Community Reinvestment and Repair Fund: The bill repeals and recodifies CRRF (as established by Chapter 26 of 2022) under the Alcoholic Beverages Article (rather than under the Health-General Article).
 The bill also requires that OSE, in consultation with the Office of the Attorney General (OAG), (rather than OAG alone under existing statute) determine which communities have been the most impacted by the disproportionate enforcement of the cannabis prohibition before July 1, 2022.
-The Comptroller must distribute funds to each county in an amount that for the period from July 1, 2002, to January 1, 2023, (rather than June 30, 2022, under existing statute) that is proportionate to the total number of individuals residing in the county who were charged with a cannabis crime compared to the total number of individuals charged with the cannabis crimes in the State.
-(Existing statute uses a calculation based on cannabis arrests.)
+Based on the percentage allocable to each county as determined by OSE, the Comptroller must distribute funds to each county in an amount that for the period from July 1, 2002, to January 1, 2023, (rather than June 30, 2022, under existing statute).

 Capital Access Program: The bill establishes a Capital Access Program within Commerce to (1) stimulate opportunities for social equity licensees that have difficulty obtaining financing and (2) establish a loan loss reserve account.
 Commerce must collaborate with OSE to identify and assist businesses with obtaining financing from the program.
-A loan to a social equity licensee qualifies if the loan satisfies the lending criteria of the financial institution, has a term of up to 10 years, and does not exceed \$500,000.
+A loan to a social equity licensee qualifies if the loan satisfies the lending criteria of the lender and does not exceed \$500,000 for a dispensary or \$1.0 million for a grower or processor.
 To participate in the program, a lender must enroll the qualifying loan in the program within 30 days of the first loan disbursement.